olivvybee/emojis/README.md

   has been used and modified under the CC-BY license
 - [Neodog by moonrabbits](https://git.gay/moonrabbits/neodog) is used under the CC-BY-NC-SA license
-- [Neomouse by wep](https://akko.eepy.zone/users/wep) is used under the CC-BY-NC-SA license
+- [Neomouse by wep](https://git.gay/av70/neomouse) is used under the CC-BY-NC-SA license
+- [Neobot by symtrkl](https://github.com/SymTrkl/emoji) is used under the CC-BY-NC-SA license